shade-belisar/wcd/README.md

 # wcd
 Code and latex source for my bachelor thesis

-Code downloads wikidata dumps using wikidata toolkit and find constraint violations using datalog
+Code downloads wikidata dumps using wikidata toolkit and finds constraint violations using datalog